Gay Byrne: Early life

 Byrne was the son of Edward Byrne, who joined the Irish Volunteers in 1912.
 In 1913, Edward Byrne enlisted as a professional trooper with the British Army's 19th (Queen Alexandra's Own Royal) Hussars cavalry regiment, given a background as a horseman from his father's employment by the Earl of Meath as a coachman in County Wicklow.
-On the outbreak of World War I he was mobilized and went with his unit to the Western Front, where he took part in heavy fighting in the Ypres Salient and at the Battle of the Somme.
+On the outbreak of World War I he was mobilised and went with his unit to the Western Front, where he took part in heavy fighting in the Ypres Salient and at the Battle of the Somme.
 He was discharged from the British Army at the war's end in 1919.
 He later took part in the Irish War of Independence.

 In the early 1920s, Edward Byrne was employed by Guinness' St. James's Gate Brewery, where he worked for most of the rest of his life on the barges that operated on the River Liffey, transporting wooden casks from St. James's Gate Brewery to sea ships at the North Wall in Dublin.
 Byrne's father, Edward, married his mother, Annie, in 1917, when briefly home on leave from the war.
 The two had met near Bray just before the war began.
 Both of them were from County Wicklow.
 His siblings were Ray, Al, Ernest and Mary; all but Mary predeceased him.

 Byrne was born on 5 August 1934 and grew up in The Liberties in Dublin.
 He first lived with his family at 17 Rialto Street, Rialto, Dublin, before his parents moved to 124 (later renumbered 512) South Circular Road, Dublin, in 1944.
 Byrne's mother, Annie, died in late 1964.